 There are different varieties of cord infarction and many possible causative and contributory factors that create this dreaded event.
 Treatment can be successfully rendered if the patient is lucky enough to get emergency medical intervention immediately and is fortunate enough to have the condition properly diagnosed in a timely manner.

-Spinal stroke is a condition that is far more commonplace among people with particular risk factors.
+Spinal cord stroke is a condition that is far more commonplace among people with particular risk factors.
 Therefore, the scope of this essay is to warn patients who are at risk that they might have an increased chance of suffering cord infarction, so as to prepare them for the possible onset of sudden symptoms.

-The spinal cord receives blood supply jut like every other bodily tissue.
+The spinal cord receives blood supply just like every other bodily tissue.
 In fact, the vascular supply to the spinal cord is rich and abundant, as one would expect, given its importance to human functionality.
 Two major vessels provide the blood and nutrition that the spinal cord requires in order to function and these are the anterior and posterior spinal cord arteries.

 Cord infarction describes a condition of cellular death, specifically where one or more arteries are blocked, partially or wholly, causing the spinal cord to suffer ischemia, also called reduced oxygenation, due to insufficient blood flow.
 The spinal cord cells are some of the most sensitive in the entire body, as are virtually all neurological tissues, and therefore suffer terrible consequences from even low levels of reduced oxygenation.

-When a spinal cord cell does not receive oxygen for an extended timeframe, it will die.
+When a spinal cord cell does not receive oxygen for an extended time frame, it will die.
 Since cells in the spinal cord do not necessarily rejuvenate, the resulting loss of tissue and functionality may be permanent, if the patient is lucky enough to survive the initial onset of acute symptoms.

 Spinal cord infarction is a rare event.
 Typical cerebrovascular accidents (CVAs) outnumber spinal cord ischemia conditions by a ratio of 99 to 1.
 In essence, spinal stroke accounts for only about 1% of all reported stroke occurrence.
 However, there are known risk factors that might predispose a particular individual towards suffering a spinal cord or conventional stroke including any or all of the following: